qqqays/server4parseEditorJs/README.md

 ## introduction

-#### This project developed for providing service which can parse html tags to blocks of editorJs.
+#### This project developed for providing a api service which can parse html tags to blocks of editorJs.

 ## usage